KevinSilvester/nvim-config-V2/README.md

 ### Run in Docker

 If you'd like to test/preview this neovim without affecting your existing configuration, you run this is a docker-container.
-By default the container name is `nvim-config-V2` and the service name `machine`.
+By default the container name is `nvim-config` and the service name `machine`.
 You can change these if you want in the `docker-compose.yml` file.

 To start the docker container run these commands: